gioblu/PJON/README.md

 };
 ```

-After this we should inform the network to call this function when a correct message is received:
+Inform the network to call `receiver_function` when a correct message is received:

 ```cpp
 network.set_receiver(receiver_function);
 ```

-To correctly receive data it is necessary to call at least once per loop cycle the `receive()` function passing as a parameter the maximum reception time in microseconds:
+To correctly receive data call `receive()` function at least once per loop cycle passing as a parameter, the maximum reception time in microseconds:
 ```cpp
 int response = network.receive(1000);
 ```

-It is important to consider that this is not an interrupt driven system and so all the time Arduino will pass in delay or executing something a certain amount of packets will be potentially lost unheard by the busy receiver.
-In this case structure intelligently your loop cycle to avoid huge blind timeframes.
+Consider that this is not an interrupt driven system and so all the time passed in delay or executing something a certain amount of packets will be potentially lost unheard.
+Structure intelligently your loop cycle to avoid huge blind timeframes.

 ##Exception handling
-PJON is designed to inform the user if the communication link to a certain device is lost or if the packtes buffer is full.
+PJON is designed to inform you if the communication link to a certain device is lost or if the packtes buffer is full.
 A `static void function` has to be defined as the exception handler, it receives 2 parameters the first is the motivation of the exception and the second is 1 byte additional data related to the error.

 ```cpp
 static void exception_handler(uint8_t motivation, uint8_t data) {